United States color-coded war plans

-During the 1920s and 1930s, the United States Armed Forces developed a number of color-coded war plans that outlined potential US strategies for a variety of hypothetical war scenarios.
-The plans, developed by the Joint Planning Committee (which later became the Joint Chiefs of Staff), were officially withdrawn in 1939 at the outbreak of World War II in favor of five "Rainbow" plans developed to meet the threat of a two-ocean war against multiple enemies.
+In the 1920s and 1930s, the Joint Planning Committee of the United States Armed Forces developed strategies for various potential wartime scenarios, each named for a color.
+The plans were withdrawn when World War II broke out in 1939; they were replaced by five "Rainbow" plans developed for a two-ocean war against multiple enemies.

 List of color plans

 The following plans are known to have existed: